kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 ANSWER="this is the answer"
 ```

-To run your Go DApp, enter in the terminal:
+To run the Go DApp, enter in the terminal:

 ```bash
 go run main.go
 ```

-Or build and run your Go DApp by running:
+Alternatively, build and run the Go DApp by running:

 ```bash
 go build main.go